-The total District enrollment has increased over the last five school years resulting from out of state move-ins, private school students enrolling in public schools and more families with school age children.
-Over the last 15 years, the District has renovated and expanded all six elementary schools, both middle schools, built two new high schools, Harriton and Lower Merion.
+The total District enrollment has increased over the last ten school years resulting from out of state move-ins, fewer students enrolling in private schools, and housing turnover resulting in more families with school age children.
+From 1998 - 2012, the District renovated and expanded all six elementary schools, both middle schools, and built two new high schools, Harriton and Lower Merion.
 The District has an extensive network infrastructure and a district-wide area network.
-All schools are connected to the network.
+All schools are connected to the network